serengil/chefboost/README.md

 cb.fit(df, config)
 ```

+Initial tests are run on Python 3.6.4 and Windows 10 OS.

 # Prerequisites

 Pandas and numpy python libraries are used to load data sets in this repository.
 You might run the following commands to install these packages if you are going to use them first time.